 Q: Where is Greater Nottingham?

+You have to play and get great bonuses in new online casinos australia here.
+Don't miss your chance to become more rich.
 Normally, people think of Nottingham (the city) and Nottinghamshire (the county).
 But we’re looking at a geography based on where people receive care and how care is planned.

 Nottinghamshire is delivering transformation in two areas:

 - Mid-Nottinghamshire – which covers Mansfield, Ashfield, Newark and Sherwood

 - Greater Nottingham – which covers Nottingham City, Gedling, Broxtowe and Rushcliffe

 Bassetlaw is geographically part of the very northern tip of Nottinghamshire, but it has been aligned to the South Yorkshire.

 So, Greater Nottingham is important to you if live in Nottingham City, Rushcliffe Borough, Beeston, Chilwell, Stapleford, Eastwood, Hucknall, Gedling, Lowdham, Arnold and Carlton.